 I know some bloggers outsource the content writing part but most people can’t afford to do this when they’re starting out.

 If you hate writing there are still lots of options for making money online.
 You could start a Podcast!
-This site Simply Hatch uses the StudioPress Mai Reach theme.
-It comes with a terrific demo site for starting your own podcast.
+The StudioPress Mai Reach theme comes with a terrific demo site for starting your own podcast.

 #4 It’s Hard Work

 With blogging, you’re putting in a lot of time upfront to make money down the line.
 I worked really hard on my lifestyle blog for two months when I first set the blog up.

 Now it’s earning money through Mediavine I haven’t written any new posts for over a month – yet traffic is still continuing to grow.

 Once a blog is established you don’t need to be working on it all the time.